TP-Lab/Mobile-SDK/iOS SDK/README.md

 ## Build developer environment
 1. Download the TPSDK.zip file in this repository.
-Decompress TPSDK.zip and drag it into the project,And drag TPSDK.framework into Copy Bundle Resource;
+Decompress TPSDK.zip and drag it into the project;
 2. Set your **URL scheme**: Project->TARGETS->info->URL Types->Add URL scheme;
 3. Add **LSApplicationQueriesSchemes** at info.plist，value with **tpoutside**